-1 person stabbed, 1 arrested at Seattle’s Westlake Station
+Man arrested after stabbing at Seattle’s Westlake Station

 The victim was taken to Harborview Medical Center with critical but not life-threatening wounds, police said.

-Seattle police made one arrest in connection with a stabbing Saturday afternoon at Westlake Station in the downtown transit tunnel.
+Seattle police arrested a man following a stabbing Saturday afternoon at Westlake Station in the downtown transit tunnel.

+Witnesses summoned police to the tunnel at Third Avenue and Pine Street about 2:15 p.m. to report a disturbance, according to police.
+Police arrived to find a man on the ground, stabbed in the chest.

-Detective Patrick Michaud said he could not provide a description or identity of the person arrested.
-He said the victim was taken to Harborview Medical Center with critical but not life-threatening wounds.
+Spokesman Detective Patrick Michaud said the victim was taken to Harborview Medical Center with critical but not life-threatening wounds.

-Several police and fire units responded shortly after 2 p.m. to the scene at Westlake Station and temporarily closed the southern entrance on Pine Street between Third and Fourth avenues.
+Police arrested a man blocks away and booked him into King County Jail for investigation of assault.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.